 On the Cape Fear River and the Atlantic Ocean sits the most thrilling and exciting Wilmington city that needs to be included in your North Carolina itinerary.

-How can you skip Wilmington, the evergreen riverfront city and Hollywood’s favourite location?
+How can you skip Wilmington, the evergreen riverfront city and Hollywood’s favorite location?
 It is also called “Wilmywood” and “Hollywood East”.